 Among the roles he played in leading opera houses in Europe and North America were Don Giovanni, Count Almaviva (Le nozze di Figaro), Don Alfonso (Così fan tutte), Mandryka (Arabella), Count (Capriccio), Barber (Die silent wife), Stork (Intermezzo), Eugene Onegin, Wozzeck, Jeletzki (Queen of Spades), Danilo (The Merry Widow), Eisenstein (The Bat), Wolfram (Tannhäuser), Kurwenal (Tristan and Isolde), Amfortas (Parsifal) and Beckmesser (The Mastersingers of Nuremberg), Rodrigue (Don Carlos), Frank and Fritz (The Dead City) as well as the title role in HW by Walterhausen's Colonel Chabert.

-Bo Skovhus' engagements in recent years include the title role in Reimann's Lear in Hamburg, Nick Shadow (The Rake's Progress) in Duisburg and Turin, the monodrama Siegfried, nocturne written by Michael Jarrell at the Wagner Geneva Festival 2013, Count Almaviva Nikolaus Harnoncourt at the Theater an der Wien and scenic in Düsseldorf, Amfortas at the Deutsche Oper Berlin and Kurwenal with the Auckland Philharmonia Orchestra in New Zealand.
+Bo Skovhus' engagements in recent years include the title role in Reimann's Lear in Hamburg, Nick Shadow (The Rake's Progress) in Duisburg and Turin, the monodrama Siegfried, nocturne written for him by Michael Jarrell at the Wagner Geneva Festival 2013, and Count Almaviva in concert Nikolaus Harnoncourt at the Theater an der Wien and scenic in Düsseldorf, Amfortas at the Deutsche Oper Berlin and Kurwenal with the Auckland Philharmonia Orchestra in New Zealand.

-In the season 2014 / 15 he sang the Earl in Capriccio at the Lyric Opera of Chicago, Peter (Hänsel and Gretel) in Madrid, Danilo and the title role in Dallapiccolas Il prigioniero in Cologne and dr. Beautiful (Lulu) at the Bavarian State Opera.
-After his acclaimed appearance in Rihm's The Conquest of Mexico at the Salzburg Festival 2015 he will perform as Beckmesser and Lear at the Paris Opéra, in the title role in Werner Egks Peer Gynt at the Theater an der Wien, as Mandryka at the Vienna State Opera and in the Title roles in Der Graf von Luxemburg and Wozzeck in Düsseldorf are on stage.
+In the 2014/15 season he sang the Count in Capriccio at the Lyric Opera of Chicago, Peter (Hansel and Gretel) in Madrid, Danilo and the title role in Dallapiccola's Il prigioniero in Cologne and Dr. Schön (Lulu) at the Bavarian State Opera.
+After his acclaimed appearance in Rihm's Die Eroberung von Mexico at the 2015 Salzburg Festival, he is among others as Beckmesser and Lear at the Paris Opéra, in the title role in Werner Egks Peer Gynt at the Theater an der Wien, as Mandryka at the Vienna State Opera and in the Title roles in Der Graf von Luxemburg and Wozzeck are on stage in Düsseldorf.

 At the Salzburg Festival he made 1990 debuts in Krenek's Orpheus and Euridice and has since appeared here as Frank and Fritz, Count Almaviva and Don Alfonso as well as in recitals and concerts.